Consensys/doc.tessera/docs/HowTo/Use/Logging.md

 ## To change the default log level

-The level of logging is controlled by the logback configuration file.
+The level of logging is controlled by the Logback configuration file.
 The default file packaged with Tessera can be seen [here](https://github.com/jpmorganchase/tessera/blob/master/tessera-dist/tessera-launcher/src/main/resources/logback.xml).

-To specify a different logging configuration, pass a customised logback file on the command line using:
+To specify a different logging configuration, pass a customised Logback file on the command line using:
 `-Dlogback.configurationFile=/path/to/logback.xml`